 Dental Implants in Buffalo, NY

 Experienced Dentists Providing Affordable Dental Implants in Buffalo and throughout Western New York

 Dental implants are devices that can fill in the gap where a tooth used to be, and they are recommended for individuals who do not wish to receive dental bridges or partial dentures.
 In a small surgical operation, an implant is screwed into the jawbone, and the titanium base of the implant gradually fuses with the bone, similar to how the roots of teeth naturally do so.

 Dental implants comprise a ceramic crown, a connective piece called an abutment, and a titanium screw.
 The ceramic crown resembles the upper portion of a real tooth and can be designed to blend in seamlessly with an individual’s neighboring teeth.
 The screw stands in for the root of the tooth, and because titanium is biocompatible, this base easily forms a stable and strong bond with the jawbone in the months after implantation.

-In order to install a dental implant, a dentist must first examine the relevant area of the mouth to ascertain whether an implant would likely be viable.
+In order to install an implant, a dentist must first examine the relevant area of the mouth to ascertain whether an implant would likely be viable.
 Through an X-ray or CT scan, the dentist can check for the condition of the gums, the thickness of the jawbone, and the location of the sinuses; each of these elements plays a role in whether a dental implant can last in its intended position.
 Recent advances in technology can now transform the results of these exams into a three-dimensional model for near-immediate viewing on a monitor, allowing a dentist and a patient alike to have access to a comprehensive view of the patient’s teeth, gums, and bony tissue.
 Your dentist can easily visualize the space in which the dental implants will be placed, inspecting the area for any limiting factors.